pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 ### Create Servo Objects
 ---------------------------

-Add the servo driver ``Servo.h`` to the top of the ``main.cpp`` file:
+Add the servo driver ``Servo.h`` to the top of the ***main.cpp*** file:

 ```
 #include "pm2_drivers/Servo.h"
 ```

-To be able to start to use the ``servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main`` scope.
+To be able to start to use the ``servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main()`` scope.

-In the following step, two servos are plugged into pins D0 - D1 on the PES-Board.
+In the following step, two servos are plugged into pins **D0 - D1** on the PES Board.
 Then create an object with the associated pins passed as an argument:

 ```
 Servo servo_D0(PB_D0);